apache/inlong-website/docs/modules/dataproxy/quick_start.md

 ## Add DataProxy configuration to InLong-Manager

-After installing the DataProxy, you need to insert the IP and port of the DataProxy service is located into the backend database of InLong-Manager.
+After installing the DataProxy, you need to insert the IP address of the DataProxy service is located into the backend database of InLong-Manager.

 The SQL statement is: